Review: Treasure at Tampines, SGs Best Selling Project

 What Makes it Attractive?

-In addition to being situated around Tampines South Flyover, which makes it very well connected to Pan Island Expressway (PIE), Treasure at Tampines location is in close proximity to Tampines West (DT31) and walking distance of fewer than 5 minutes to Simei (EW3) MRT station.
+In addition to being situated around Tampines South Flyover, which makes it very well connected to Pan Island Expressway (PIE), Treasure at Tampines location is in close proximity to Tampines West (DT31) and walking distance of 10-15 minutes to Simei (EW3) MRT station.
 This makes it convenient for career professionals that will have to travel into the heart of Singapore.
 Taking the PIE will roughly translate to around 20 minutes of travel.

 Less Competition and Attractive Rental Pool